Frederick (1805 ship)

 Frederick was an American-built ship that the British captured from the French c.1805.
-Lumley & Co. purchased her in prize and employed her as a slave-ship for two voyages.
-After the abolition of the British slave trade in 1807 she briefly became a merchantman, and then in 1810 a whaler.
+Lumley & Co. purchased her in prize and employed her for two voyages as a slave-ship in the triangular trade in enslaved people.
+After the abolition of the British slave trade in 1807, she briefly became a merchantman, and then in 1810, a whaler.
 She made several voyages to the Southern Whale Fishery.
 On one of these voyages, in 1812, a French privateer captured Frederick but the British Royal Navy captured the privateer, and recaptured Frederick.
 She is last listed in 1822.

 Slaver

-Frederick enters Lloyd's Register in the Supplemental pages in 1805 with M'Donald, master, Thomas Lumley, owner, and trade London-Africa.
+Frederick enters Lloyd's Register in the Supplemental pages in 1805, with M'Donald, master, Thomas Lumley, owner, and trade London-Africa.

 Captain James MacDonald received a letter of marque on 3 September 1805.
-He then sailed Frederick on two slaving voyages.
-On 16 September 1805 he sailed to the Gold Coast to gather the slaves.
-On 16 March 1806 Frederick sailed from Africa.
-While she had been gathering her slaves she was attacked from shore.
-She delivered her slaves to British Guiana, where she arrived on 16 May.
-She had embarked 277 slaves and she disembarked 249, for a loss rate of 11.6%.
+He then sailed Frederick on two enslaving voyages.

+1st voyage transporting enslaved people (1805–1806): On 16 September 1805, MacDonald sailed to the Gold Coast to acquire captives.
+On 16 March 1806, Frederick sailed from Africa.
+While she had been gathering her captives she was attacked from shore.
+She delivered her captives to British Guiana, where she arrived on 16 May; she arrived with 249 and she disembarked 245.

+Captain MacDonald had traded 853 firearms for 343 captives, or almost 2.5 guns per captive.
+Accepting 343 as the number of captives acquired, and 245 as the number disembarked, gives a mortality rate for the voyage of 29%.

+On his return to London, M'Donald reported that some 25 Guineamen had been captured on the Coast, together with HMS Favourite.